 The Fund's derivative financial instruments comprise forward foreign currency contracts.
 Derivatives are initially recognised at fair value on the date a derivative contract is entered into and are subsequently re-measured at their fair value.
-Financial derivative positions will be "marked to market" at the close of each valuation day.
-Foreign exchange gains and losses on the derivative financial instrument are recognised in profit or loss when settled or at the date of the statement of financial position at which time they are included in the measurement of the derivative financial instrument.
-Derivative instruments that have a negative fair value are presented as liabilities as fair value through profit or loss.
+Financial derivative position will be "marked to market" at the close of each valuation day.
+Foreign exchange gains and losses on the derivative financial instruments are recognised in profit or loss when settled or at the date of the statement of financial position at which time they are included in the measurement of the derivative financial instrument.
+Derivative instruments that have a negative fair value are presented in liabilities at fair value through profit or loss.

-The fair value of forward foreign currency contracts is determined using forward exchange rates at the statements of financial position, with the resulting value discounted back to present value.
+The fair value of forward foreign currency contracts are determined using forward exchange rates at the date of statements of financial position, with the resulting value discounted back to present value.